Build up your skills

 - The National Careers Service has information about mainly career-focussed courses, great if you are looking for a career change or want to progress in your existing job.

-- Your local council can give you details of courses for adult learners in your area.
+- Your local further education college can give you details of courses for adult learners in your area.

-- Age UK coordinates a network of computer training centres providing jargon-free training tailored to people in later life.
-If you’d like to learn more about computers and the internet see our computer training courses.
+- Go ON NI coordinates a network of computer training centres providing jargon-free training tailored to people in later life.

 - Learn Direct has a network of local centres offering computer-based teaching.
 Their courses are mainly vocational skills, English, maths and business.